sungsoo/sungsoo.github.io/_posts/2015-09-09-data-curation.md

 Powerful solution for managing *unstructured* data in-place

 IBM Software Subscription and Support is included in the product price for the first year.

+The primary source of enterprise data growth, unstructured data, comes from disparate data sources, is spread across departments and locations, and is governed by ever changing compliance mandates and regulations.
+Practitioners across legal, records, compliance, and IT struggle to identify, analyze, and act on unstructured data in preparation for a data clean-up project, merger/acquisition/divestiture, eDiscovery request, records classification, internal investigation, cloud migration, or even a data analytics project.
+Learn how IBM StoredIQ is conquering big data and serving as an information governance “start button” for today's enterprise organizations.

+Enterprise organizations today are at a critical intersection of increasing data growth and declining data value, creating a ripple effect across the business and exposing the organization to increasing expense, as well as legal and compliance risk.
+IBM's Information Lifecycle Governance solutions help organizations improve their information economics strategy, lower information cost and risk, and maximize data value.

+<iframe width="600" height="400" src="https://www.youtube.com/embed/yByjouHzuQs" frameborder="0" allowfullscreen></iframe>

+For more information about IBM Stored IQ and Information Lifecycle Governance, visit [https://ibm.biz/BdFq6h](https://ibm.biz/BdFq6h)

+Visit the IBM Enterprise Content Management website for more information about our business solutions: [https://ibm.biz/BdFqXz](https://ibm.biz/BdFqXz)